AliKhorasaniZ/Todolist-react-express/README.md

 If you are using a Unix-based operating system, you will need to manually perform the steps listed in the setup.bat file, as batch files are not executable on Unix systems.
 In general, you would need to:

 - Install the dependencies listed in package.json for each of the directories
-- Manually create a .env file and provide the required tags as listed in the setup.bat file
+- Manually create a .env file and provide the required valus as listed in the setup.bat file

 If you need more help with executing these commands, I recommend simply asking ChatGPT to provide you with the equivalent .sh commands.

-<a name="configuration-guide"></a>

-## **Configuration Guide** :

-Configuring your bot is a straightforward process.
-By creating your own modules and importing them as extensions in main.py, or editing the already existing modules, you can customize your bot's behavior.
-Keep in mind to write and edit the code with regards to the Discord.py API reference.

-Discord.py API reference: [https://discordpy.readthedocs.io/en/stable/api.html](https://discordpy.readthedocs.io/en/stable/api.html)